Information for candidates

 The aptitude or potential to perform to the required standard.

-The Civil Service has a set of psychometric tests integrated with the Success Profiles Framework, which are used to access people fairly and consistently.
+The Civil Service has a set of psychometric tests integrated with the Success Profiles Framework, which are used to assess people fairly and consistently.
 These include:

 - Civil Service Verbal Test (CSVT) measures the ability to critically evaluate complex, written information.